andrenq/trading/README.md

      - e.g.: PGUSERNAME=postgres
    - $PGPASSWORD  - database password
      - e.g.: PGPASSWORD=password

-### Start App
+### Start the App
 - With Maven installed, go to the base folder ( where the pom.xml file is located) and execute the command `mvn install`.
 It will create the jar file.
+- The ext step is to run the app `
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ5MjA0MDUsMTc3MDc0ODgzNiwtMTI2Mz
-A1NzI2MSwtMjE0NTkwNDczNiwyOTE0NDk1ODQsMjA0MDI5NzYy
-Ml19
+eyJoaXN0b3J5IjpbODU1NzMwODM0LDE3NzA3NDg4MzYsLTEyNj
+MwNTcyNjEsLTIxNDU5MDQ3MzYsMjkxNDQ5NTg0LDIwNDAyOTc2
+MjJdfQ==
 -->